EduardSchwarzkopf/homelab/docs/decisions/ADR-005-tiered-backup-strategy.md

 **RTO**: 48 hours (maximum acceptable recovery time)
 **Pool ID**: `tier-3`

 **Rationale**: Development and testing data is valuable for reproducibility but not critical for production.
 Monthly backups are sufficient.
-48-hour RTO allows for recovery during next business week.
+48-hour RTO allows for recovery during next week.

 #### Tier 4: Cache/Temporary
 **Numeric ID**: 4